MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-forms-advanced.md

   * You can specify form name and customize the JavaScript form handler logic
 * FBA SSO methods optimize user experience and security by hiding form interactions:
   * You can validate if the credentials are injected
-  * In client-initiated mode, disable form autosubmission in your SSO profile
+  * In client-initiated mode, disable form auto submission in your SSO profile
   * Use dev tools to disable the two style properties that prevent the sign in page from appearing

   ![Screenshot of the Properties page.](./media/f5-big-ip-forms-advanced/properties.png)